xhyrom/discord-datamining/data/articles/normal/articles/18347288083991/content.md

 <p>Who is Eligible:</p>
 <ul>
     <li>To claim through Discord, you must be a current Nitro member. </li>
-    <li>To redeem in Picsart, this offer is only available to first-time Picsart Pro subscribers.
+    <li>To redeem in Picsart, this offer is only available to new Picsart Pro subscribers.
         <ul>
+            <li>If you are an existing Picsart Pro subscriber, you are not eligible to redeem.</li>
-            <li>If you have previously subscribed to Picsart Pro, you are not eligible to redeem this promotion.</li>
+            <li>If you had previously had a Picsart trial in the past but did not subscribe, you are still eligible for this Picsart Pro trial.</li>
-            <li>Further terms and conditions to redeem this promotion can be found at the <a href="#h_01HDEQFCK302TG6R88BGHZTHXH">bottom of this article</a>.</li>
+            <li>Further terms and conditions to redeem this promotion can be found at the <a href="https://support.discord.com/hc/en-us/articles/4492620838295/preview/eyJhbGciOiJIUzI1NiJ9.eyJpZCI6NDQ5MjYyMDgzODI5NSwicmV2aXNpb25faWQiOiIwMUhDSjZKQjI4M1g1UDhWTktDUjJNQ0JESyIsImV4cCI6MTY5NzEyNjU1NH0.2ViYzuFBBQnyO7cN5YJFsOSiwgSd4Dxk64EmKKJgOTE#h_01EJ8HY9TJ355BP1A6R57FD8NV"><span class="wysiwyg-underline" style="color: #1155cc;" data-darkreader-inline-color="">bottom of this article</span></a>.</li>
         </ul>
     </li>
 </ul>
 <p>Requirements:</p>
-<p>Claim through Discord <strong>Gift Inventory</strong> from October 24, 2023 (10AM PST) to November 23, 2023 (11:59PM PST), and redeem in your Picsart account by December 23, 2023 (11:59PM PST).</p>
+<p>Claim through Discord <strong>Gift Inventory</strong> from October 24, 2023 (10AM PST) to November 23, 2023 (11:59PM PST), and redeem in your Picsart account by November 23, 2023 (11:59PM PST)).</p>
 <p>Subscription:</p>
 <p>After the 1 month free trial period, your Picsart Pro or Gold subscription will convert to a monthly or yearly recurring subscription, and Picsart will bill your payment method unless you cancel the subscription.</p>
 <p><strong><span class="wysiwyg-font-size-large">What does this article cover:</span></strong></p>